rapid7/metasploit-framework/Msftidy.md

 If you define a function which defines a lot of input arguments, the check ensures you use a hash instead.

 ## Line Check
+### Unicode
+Your module must not contain Unicode characters.

+### Spaces at EOL
+Your module must not conatin spaces at the end of a line.

+### Mixed Tab Spaces
+Your module contains Tabs and Spaces in one line.
+Only spaces should be used

+### Tabs
+Your module should not use tabs for intending code.
+Please use spaces instead.

+### Carriage return
+The specified line only contains a carriage return (`\r`) at the end of line.
+Please change to a normal linebreak (`\n` or `\r\n`).

+### File.open
+You used a File.open call without specifying a binary mode???

+### Load
+You used the `load` command in your module.
+This is not required since the framework loads all necessary files for you.

+### STDOUT
+Modules should not write directly to stdout.
+Please use the `print_*` functions instead.

+### Modified datastore
+Datastore options (options set by the user) should not be modified in code.
+If you need to change some values use local variables instead.

+### Set-Cookie
+The Set-Cookie header should not be parsed by your code.
+You can use the API call `res.get_cookies` insteady which already handles some special cases and ensures a clean header.

+### Auxiliary Rand
+Auxiliary modules should have no Rank.
+Only Exploits and Payloads should have a Rank attribute.

 ## Snake Case
 This check ensures your module filename is in [Snake Case](http://en.wikipedia.org/wiki/Snake_case)